-- i) working in live traffic areas - ii) construction works involving heavy machinery and hot bituminous products (between 120 and 190 °C) - iii) working in extreme ambient temperatures.
+- i) working in live traffic areas - ii) construction works involving heavy machinery - iii) working in extreme ambient temperatures.

-During past consultations for SIRAP works on the island, the community raised concerns regarding the spread of sexually transmitted diseases (particularly HIV) with incoming contractors and workers related to the project.
+During past consultations for SIRAP works on the island, the community raised concerns regarding the spread of sexually transmitted diseases (particularly HIV) with incoming contractor(s)s and workers related to the project.
 A number of mitigation measures have been identified, including awareness training for foreign workers and employing local labourers.